tomiito/developer-documentation/source/includes/supply/_recruit.md

 }
 ```

-Returns marketing information for a specific survey when study type is either “Recruit – Panel” or “Community Build”.
+Returns marketing information for a specific survey when study type is either `Recruit – Panel` or `Community Build`.